prableen14/React-Iris-Prediction-Pyodide/README.md

-Watch Live at https://iris-pyodide-react.herokuapp.com/
+Watch Live at https://iris-pyodide-react.herokuapp.com/ *Kindly wait for some time in the beginning for getting predicted output😃 Cheers!
 # Getting started with pyodide in React

 This repository shows how to classify Iris using scikit-learn directly inside your react app (all happening client-side).